Understanding the Multi-wavelength Thermal Dust Polarisation from the Orion Molecular Cloud in Light of the Radiative Torque Paradigm: Observations

 \subsection{Synthesising data}

-In Section \ref{sec:obs}, we introduce that we worked on the polarization data at six distinct wavelengths.
-Thus, we synthesized all Stokes I, Q and U and their associated errors ($\sigma_{I}$, $\sigma_{Q}$, and $\sigma_{U}$) to a common FWHM of 18.2'' and a pixel size of 4.55''.
+In Section \ref{sec:obs}, we introduce that we worked on the polarisation data at six distinct wavelengths.
+Thus, we synthesised all Stokes I, Q and U and their associated errors ($\sigma_{I}$, $\sigma_{Q}$, and $\sigma_{U}$) to a common FWHM of 18.2'' and a pixel size of 4.55''.
 For the APEX/PolKA data, we applied the selection criteria of $I>0$, $I/\sigma_I\geq 10$, and $p/\sigma_p\geq 3$ and dentified only six regions that are covered by both PolKA and HAWC+ and POL-2.
-Subsequently, we computed the degree of polarization ($p(\%)$) as follows (see \citealt{2018arXiv181103100G} for details).
+Subsequently, we computed the degree of polarisation ($p(\%)$) as follows (see \citealt{2018arXiv181103100G} for details).

 The polarized intensity is defined as

 Its associated error derived from error propagation, assuming that the errors in Q and U are uncorrelated, is